iamyounix/applefont_nerdfont/README.md

  ## New York
  This all-new, Apple-designed serif typeface is based on essential aspects of historical type styles and is designed to work on its own as well as alongside San Francisco.

- # How to use
- Get the you need to use system fonts.